 Dr. You discussed her research at the first Global Mountain Regions Conference, held by the University of Kentucky's Appalachian Center in October 2012.
 Here's a short video about it, by Buck Ryan of the UK School of Journalism and Telecommunications:

 After consultations with UK faculty, she focused her research on Clay County, Kentucky, and the community of Oneida.
 Below, she confers with Jay Nolan of Nolan Newspapers, publisher of The Manchester Enterprise, about a survey that the company mailed to a random sample of Enterprise readers and all residents of Oneida to assist with her research.

-The Enterprise also benefited from the work of Mary Austin, a student in Institute Director Al Cross's Communty Journalism course.
-She wrote a front-page lead story for the Enterprise about a local political forum which the paper's editor moderated, and did a story for newspapers in the East Kentucky Coalfield about a more favorable attitude toward the coal industry in the region because of changing conditions in the industry, the economy and politics.
+The Enterprise also benefited from the work of Mary Austin, a student in Institute Director Al Cross's Community Journalism course.
+She wrote a front-page lead story for the Enterprise about a local political forum which the paper's editor moderated, and did a story for newspapers in the Eastern Kentucky Coalfield about a more favorable attitude toward the coal industry in the region because of changing conditions in the industry, the economy and politics.

-Those findings were reflected in the 2012 defeat of Democratic U.S. Rep. Ben Chandler, whose district had been moved eastward to take in counties near the coalfield, and may figure in Kentucky's 2014 U.S. Senate race, in which Republican incumbent Mitch McConnell talks often about the Obama administration's "War on Coal."
+Those findings were reflected in the 2012 defeat of Democratic U.S. Rep. Ben Chandler, whose district had been moved eastward to take in counties near the coalfield, and figures in Kentucky's 2014 U.S. Senate race, in which Republican incumbent Mitch McConnell talks often about the Obama administration's "War on Coal."

 SUPPORT RURAL JOURNALISM!

 The Institute for Rural Journalism and Community Issues is supported by the University of Kentucky and donors who support our mission.
 To make a tax-deductible donation to the endowment, via a secure Web site, click here and select the Institute from the pull-down list of funds; to make a tax-deductible gift to our operating account, choose "Other" and type in "IRJCI operating."